cappelnord/GLSL2FxPlug/README.markdown

 *Example:*
 ```
-$FLOAT Britghness, 1.0, 0.0, 2.0
+$FLOAT Brightness, 1.0, 0.0, 2.0, 0.5, 1.5, 0.1, Total Brightness, 5
 /* A float uniform called Brightness with a default
-value of 1.0 and a parameter ranging from 0 to 2 */
+value of 1.0, ranging from 0 to 2 and the slider ranging
+from 0.5 to 1.5.
+Step value is 0.1.
+In a GUI the name is
+displayed as "Total Brightness" and the unique parameter
+ID is 5. */
 ```

 #### Sections

-**$VERTEX** / **$FRAGMENT**
+**$VERTEX**/**$FRAGMENT**

-The VERTEX and FRAGMENT commands mark the start of the vertex/fragment shaders.
+The **$VERTEX** and **$FRAGMENT** commands mark the start of the vertex/fragment shaders.
 All text/parameters after the commands are added to the respective shader.

+#### Meta Information

 #### Parameters